sqids/sqids-elixir/README.md

 In order to decode IDs back, they need to be in the same alphabet.

+For practical reasons, the standard limits alphabets to ASCII characters.

 (Thanks to Ben Wheeler for his suggestion for [a set of unambiguous-looking characters](https://stackoverflow.com/questions/11919708/set-of-unambiguous-looking-letters-numbers-for-user-input/58098360#58098360) on Stack Overflow.)